Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 ## `Simple-TAN` versus JHV `HPC`

-- it compares the sampled source pixels from `simple-TAN` in `Orthographic` mode and from `HPC` at the same displayed on-disk screen radius
+- it compares the source pixels sampled by `simple-TAN` in `Orthographic` mode and by `HPC` at the same displayed on-disk screen radius
 - native-resolution comparison between `simple-TAN` and `HPC` on the TAN samples gives:
   - `sample.171.fits` (`1.009 AU`):